-Heritage Academy shall enroll all eligible students who submit a timely application, unless the number of applications exceeds the capacity of a program, class, grade level or building.
+Heritage Academy shall enroll all eligible scholars who submit a timely application, unless the number of applications exceeds the capacity of a program, class, grade level or building.
 Heritage Academy shall not limit admission based on ethnicity, national origin, gender, income level, disabling condition, and proficiency in the English language or athletic ability.
-Proof must be given in the Enrollment Application that the scholar will have attained to at least 12 years of age by December 31st of the first enrollment year.
+Kindergarteners must be at least 5 years of age by September 1st.
+First graders must be at least 6 years of age by September 1st or provide proof of successful completion of Kindergarten.